 If the number of enrolment applications (after the enrolment deadline of 15 January) exceeds the number of available places, admission will be on a selective basis.

-For the 2018-2019 academic year, an enrolment quota applies for the following English-language degree programmes:
+For the 2019-2020 academic year, an enrolment quota applies for the following English-taught degree programmes:

 For Dutch programmes with an enrolment quota, refer to Selectie.